-- The ElectricFlow server package must be installed on the system. - The system must be running a version of Java supported by ElectricFlow.
-Java is automatically installed on a system with the ElectricFlow software as part of the Tools installation. - The ZooKeeper software must be installed on the network.
+- The ElectricFlow server package must be installed. - The system must be running a version of Java supported by ElectricFlow.
+Java is automatically installed with ElectricFlow as part of the Tools installation. - The ZooKeeper software must be installed on the network.